 - Set up two-factor authentication (2FA) on your Apple ID

-- Check your Apple ID device list and remove unrecognized devices
+- Check your Apple ID device list

 - Review and update your account’s personal information

 - Make sure your Apple ID is secure